tgc-bot/FourAcesContracts/Staff.md

     6. Punishments are issued by the M.O.A. on behalf of Management.

-9. Management refers to the Casino’s Council, which consists of the Division Heads and the Owner.
+9. Management refers to the Casino’s Council, which consists of the Division Heads of the M.O.G., M.O.L. and M.O.A.

 10. **Staff and Management Mandatory Recusals**

-    7. Under situations where a punishment or decision would apply to the given Staff or Management member, they are required to recuse themselves from the decision.
+    7. Under situations where a punishment or decision would apply to the given Staff or Management member, they MUST recuse themselves from the decision.

+        1. Further, if there are instances of a clear conflict of interest, then any Staff members with such a conflict of internest MUST recuse themselves.

     8. Due to the way the M.O.A. and the M.O.L. are managed, members of both groups are still required to recuse themselves if they have